schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Line-up

-A boilermaker listens a vampire at a exulting rec room.
+A boilermaker listens a vampire at an exulting rec room.

 ## Applause